Navigating the Costume Department Dynamics

 wardrobe for television series outlander. period costumes organised by character and design.

-Today I’d like to take a look at the inner-workings of the Costume and Wardrobe Department for film and television.
+In this blog I’d like to take a look at the Costume and Wardrobe Department for film and television.

 Read the script